 Critical Insights from Q4’s “Breakfast Roundtable” in London

-Hosted atop of London’s iconic Gherkin building, in association with IR Magazine, Q4’s latest instalment in the Breakfast Briefing series put IRO peer conversations centre stage.
+Hosted atop London’s iconic Gherkin building, in association with IR Magazine, Q4’s latest installment in the Breakfast Briefing series put IRO peer conversations center stage.
 Almost 100 IROs from a variety of sectors, most coming from FTSE companies, gathered for breakfast and conversation on a sunny morning.
-Separated into five tables by theme, they were tasked with examining the top trends impacting their day-to-day work: shareholder activism, the impact of MiFID II, ESG investing, the use of alternative data, and M&A. For some compelling perspective on the role of IR today, here are a few of the critical takeaways from the IRO roundtables.
+Separated into five tables by theme, they were tasked with examining trends impacting IROs: shareholder activism, the impact of MiFID II, ESG investing, the use of alternative data, and M&A. For some compelling perspective on the role of IR today, here are a few of the critical takeaways from the IRO roundtables.

-While shareholder activism has been a perennial feature of the IR landscape, it’s quickly becoming an everyday feature in the capital markets.
+While shareholder activism has been a perennial feature of the trends impacting IROs, it’s quickly becoming an everyday feature in the capital markets.
 Q4’s Managing Director for Europe, Amit Sanghvi, said that “companies have to take proactive measures to identify ‘activism’ early and be prepared with reactive measures, in case they get hit unexpectedly.”

 A final best practice tip was to monitor news about your company and peers regularly.
 If a competitor is in the spotlight for a particular issue, you might be at risk of similar exposure.
 One way to stay ahead of activism is to leverage shareholder analysis, as well as artificial intelligence, to monitor your shareholder base on a regular basis.
 Watching for any atypical trading of your firm’s stock can alert you to activist situations brewing.